DEFRA/software-development-standards/standards/docker_standards.md

   ```

 #### .Net Core
-- a parent image should exist for both the .Net Core SDK and the .Net Core Runtime
+- build a project using the .Net Core SDK image
+- production image should be built from .Net Core Runtime image
 - extend minimal .Net Core base image
 - set a fixed major version of the base image
 - set the `ASPNETCORE_ENVIRONMENT` environment variable to production in parent